DigitalHungerTM/machine-learning-project/assignment_1/code/reports.md

 ## feature extraction method

-- Has support for n-grams.
+- Has support for n-grams
-- If generated (not passed as argument), will return a vocabulary
 - vocab generator can be ran on its own

 ## preprocessor